LeopoldSallan/LeopoldSallan/README.md

-# Hi, I'm leo !
+# Hi, I'm leo, a computer science student

-Computer science student, I am passionate about technology and its applications in the world.
+I am passionate about technology and its applications in the world.
 I'm always learning new things and trying to improve myself.
 ## Me

 - 📍 Based in France.